 The concept of visual space in nonverbal communication holds a profound significance, akin to the role of silence in verbal communication.
 Edward Hall, a pioneer in the field, categorized space into three types—fixed-feature, semifixed-feature, and informal space (Hall, 1969).
 Building upon Hall's framework, Rapoport (1982) refined and expanded the classification.
 This article delves into each category, emphasizing their communicative implications in our society.

-The Concept of Space in Proxemic Communication
+The Dynamics of Space in Proxemic Communication: A Comprehensive Exploration

 Uses of Semifixed-Feature Space and Nonfixed-Feature Space

 Either they bring people together and stimulate involvement (in which case they are serving a sociopetal function) or they keep people apart and promote withdrawal (in which case they are serving a sociofugal function).

 The sociopetal use of space satisfies the affiliative needs of individuals by promoting interaction.
 By contrast, the sociofugal use of space is well suited to satisfy privacy needs.